Last Update: December 22, 2023

 Stuff happens.
 Sometimes you leave your carefully packed lunch at home.
 That doesn’t mean you have to suck it up and shell out cash for an overpriced salad or turkey sandwich.
 Here are a few things to keep in your office or desk drawer for lunch emergencies.

 It’s a classic for a reason, but even peanut butter and jelly gets tired.
-Swap out peanut butter for almond, cashew, or sesame seed butter; and try honey, coconut butter, or dried fruit instead of strawberry jam.
+Swap out peanut butter for almond butter, cashew butter, or tahini; and try honey, coconut butter, or dried fruit instead of strawberry jam.

 Mason jars are so versatile—you can use them as drinking glasses or to store herbs, display fresh flowers, and brew kombucha at home.
 They’re also great for preparing crispy, crunchy salads ahead of time.
 Layer your fixins in the following order and transfer to a bowl and toss when you’re ready to eat: